Ricardo Bochini: Club career

 In 1975 Bochini was conscripted into Military service and managed to also play football, but was not able to perform as well as desired.
 Nevertheless, he also won the 1975 Copa Libertadores with Independiente.
 It was Bochini's third title in a row and the club's fourth, being the only club to achieve this so far.

 Bochini was also part of the team that won the Copa Interamericana in 1974 and 1975 against Municipal and Atlético Español respectively.

 After finishing in the second position of the Metropolitano Championship in 1977, Bochini won his first national championship with Independiente that same year.
 He scored the last goal in the final against Talleres de Córdoba that gave them the title.

 Bochini repeated the title with Independiente in 1978 winning the final against River Plate.
 After four years without any trophies, Independiente signed Jorge Burruchaga and José Percudani, who formed a celebrated attack with Bochini that helped the team win the 1983 Metropolitano Championship, the 1984 Copa Libertadores and the 1984 Intercontinental Cup against Liverpool.

-At the end of his career Bochini won the 1988–89 Argentine Primera División, this being his last title.
+At the end of his career, Bochini won the 1988–89 Argentine Primera División, this being his last title.

-On 5 May 1991 Bochini played his last professional match against Estudiantes de La Plata.
+On 5 May 1991, Bochini played his last professional match against Estudiantes.
 He played a total of 634 league matches, scoring 97 goals.
 He is the player with the most appearances in the Argentine Primera División after goalkeeper Hugo Gatti, who played in 775 league matches.